Requests for overloads will not be accepted for:

 - Student manages registration and updates course registration as approved.

 - If a petition is rejected by the advisor, a student may appeal.
-Appeals must be submitted by noon on Wednesday, September 8, 2021 and resolved by noon on Friday, September 10, 2021.
 Students whose petitions are rejected by the advisor may choose, in consultation with the advisor, to submit a revised petition for reconsideration by the advisor.
 Students who have not identified or declared a major and wish to appeal a decision by their advisor may submit an appeal to the Director of the Office of Academic Advising.
 The Director is the final level of review.
 Students who have identified or declared a major and wish to appeal a decision by their advisor may submit an appeal to the Dean of Undergraduates.
 The Dean is the final level of review.
-To be considered, an appeal must be submitted by noon on Wednesday of Week 2 of the appropriate semester.
-Appeals must be resolved before noon on the last class-day of Week 2 of the appropriate semester.
+To be considered, appeals must be submitted by noon on Wednesday of the second week of classes (January 17, 2024) and resolved by noon on Friday of the second week of classes (January 19, 2024).

 The Offices of the Provost and Dean of Undergraduates will work with OAA and department chairs to ensure adequate advisor availability for students in the time frames indicated.
 Please remember that you may enroll in up to 18 hours without special permission.
 Though permission is required to enroll in more than 18 hours, the approval threshold advising meeting is intended to be an opportunity for an open discussion in which you can share academic and personal goals, and your advisor can determine whether enrollment in more than 18 hours is beneficial and appropriate given your academic record, course of study, and outside commitments.